Cocker Rage Fact or Fiction

 Dr Ilana believes that there are a group of dogs who exhibit extreme uncontrolled aggression that is way beyond the "typical" aggressive responses for dominant or territorial dogs.

 I think that these rages probably occur in many breeds, but that Springer and Cockers are over-represented among these breeds.
-Though as you can see by the picture with three of my own Springer's they can be very loving and affectionate.

 The term "rage syndrome" is almost certainly inappropriately used to describe aggression, that does not fit the reported standard.
 Making the problem seem much more widespread than it is.